sercankulcu/sercankulcu.github.io/_pencils/2026-03-05-caran-dache-grafwood.md

 For an artist, that is practical.

 For a collector, it makes the set more interesting than the individual pencil.

+## Construction and What the Core Diameter Changes

 The construction remains traditional.